SabaUrgup/Search/README.md

 `This project is a GUI Dialog Box that developed on Linux Bash Script with Zenity technologies for the BTU BLM0365 Linux Tools and Shell Programming Lecture.`

-# Project Details: Zip & Unzip Program :bomb:
+# Project Details: Search Program :bomb:
 First of all, let me inform you about the grep command I use in my code, it searches for patterns specified in a file or output and writes the matching lines.

 In my project the code opens a text input window and a file select window with Zenity.
 The user selects the word and file they want to search through these windows.
 The results are then printed to the screen in a text information window with Zenity.